bvinicius/youtube-like-shortcut/README.md

 ### Installation

+If you want to use this extension, unfortunately you're gonna need to install it manually, because there's an one time $5 fee to deploy the extensions on Chrome Web Store and I just don't want to pay for it now :(

+To use this extension, follow these steps:
 1. Clone this project
-2. Access chrome://extensions
-3. Enable **Developer Mode** clicking the button on the upper right corner
+2. Access chrome://extensions and enable **Developer Mode** clicking the button on the upper right corner
-4. Click on **Load unpacked** and select this projetc's root folder
+4. After enabling developer mode, click on **Load unpacked** and select this projetc's root folder
-5. Test you new shortcut by clicking [here](https://www.youtube.com/watch?v=XfR9iY5y94s) :)
+5. Test your new shortcut by clicking [here](https://www.youtube.com/watch?v=XfR9iY5y94s) :)

-I'm sorry that you can't just add this extension on Chrome Web Store, but I don't want to pay USS $5 to deploy it...

 ### Usage